 They'll supervise my meal preparations -- and on Thanksgiving Day they'll be at the table instead of on it.
 The only turkey on the table will be Wild Turkey bourbon, right next to a photo of Olivia, my first turkey love.
 I am so glad to have found a whole new way to celebrate Turkey Day -- its a lot more fun for everybody when the turkeys are alive and well.
 I think my neighbor Frankie said it simplest and best: "Turkeys are nice."
 Yes indeed Frankie, turkeys are nice.

 Here's our YouTube video.
-You should be able to watch (or capture) it in standard or HD resolution, and we have plenty of extended HDV video of all the scenes which we can send upon request.
+You should be able to watch (or capture) it in standard or HD resolution.

-Below are low res photos of the rescue operation -- high resolution available upon request.
+Below are low res photos of the rescue operation.
+You’ll find higher res in this dropbox.